Skip to main content

 Your genetic inheritance does indeed lay the foundation.
 Specific genes influence crucial aspects of your skeletal health, from the quality of collagen that forms the bone’s framework to the efficiency of your vitamin D receptors, which are essential for calcium absorption.

-These genetic factors establish a baseline potential for your and the inherent resilience of your skeletal structure.
+These genetic factors establish a baseline potential for your peak bone mass and the inherent resilience of your skeletal structure.
 This genetic blueprint is the starting point of your journey.
 It defines the initial conditions and predispositions you carry.
 Acknowledging this foundation is a critical first step in understanding your personal health architecture.

 Your genetic code provides the initial architectural plan for your skeleton, but it is your lifestyle that acts as the general contractor, directing the final construction.